 c) For any other adequate reason.

 How do I apply for spousal maintenance?

 It is always best to try to come to an agreement with your spouse before commencing legal proceedings.
-If you cannot reach an agreement, you can file an application in the Federal Circuit Court seeking spousal maintenance orders.
+If you cannot reach an agreement, you can file an application in the Federal Circuit and Family Court of Australia seeking spousal maintenance orders.
 You will need to set out your income and expenses in a Financial Statement when you make the application and your spouse will need to do the same when they file a response.

 If the court considers that you are in urgent need of financial assistance it may order an immediate payment be made pending the final determination of your application (Section 77).

 How does the court determine how much I get?